jhpyle/docassemble/_docs/groups.md

 Assume the user enters "apples."

-Now **docassemble** knows the first item in the list, but it does not know if the list is complete yet.
+Now DALang knows the first item in the list, but it does not know if the list is complete yet.
 Therefore, it will seek a definition for `fruit.there_is_another`.
 It will ask the question "So far, the fruits include apples.
 Are there any others?"